Sailajakota/Data_projects_TripleTen/Shopify/README.md

-# Shopify using PowerBI 📊
+# Shopify App Analysis using PowerBI 📊

 This is the sixth project I completed as part of the **TripleTen Business Intelligence Analytics Program**.
 It was an independent project designed to showcase my skills in **Power BI** through real-world data exploration and storytelling.